kidder514/justJoking/README.md

 - after the update has appeared in app store, change the version number in firebase

 ### to be added
+- long image can't display and is blured
 - share button
 - localization
 - hide not displayed image after vertical sliding
-- try change app name
 - check all page and change them to scrollview
 - 刷新并且剪裁list的时候，会有跳动
 - comment order by likes
 - after adding comment, it might take a while to show up
 - dowload button
 - likes button too slow
-- image size in image gallery should be full width
 - optimise things for tablet and bigger screen, now your icon and things looks tiny on them.
 - firebase -> production -> Cloud Firestore -> Set spending limits , check this out before it is too late